EterniaLogic/TrickyGame/README.md

 # TrickyGame
-This game is an Android App which allows players to be challenged.
+This game is an Android App which allows players to be challenged through various questions.